 2. Lost productivity from manual medical records

 Lost productivity results from various inadequacies of the paper record.
 This affects multiple departments in a healthcare facility.
 Searches for misfiled charts waste time.
 Staff members’ time is required to deliver paper records to a specific location.
 If the paper record is not readily available, clerical staff responsible for filing documentation may need to make several attempts before the task is completed.
-Medical errors may be made if the staff make decisions on inadequate information.
+Medical errors may be made if the staff makes decisions on inadequate information.

 There is no ability to sort data fields in a paper record.
 Staff responsible for reporting mandated data elements to the appropriate organizations must perform a manual review.
 This is a very labor-intensive process, and inaccuracies can occur.